reyisjones/StudioSoundPro/README.md

 ## 🤝 Contributing

-1. Follow the [SystemGuidance](SystemGuidance.md) development framework
+1. Implement features systematically with comprehensive testing
 2. One feature at a time, fully tested before moving on
 3. Maintain cross-platform compatibility
 4. Keep performance and security as top priorities